jikaasik/guppy/README.md

   00 01 02 03 04 05 06 07    =>    1 a1 b1 c1 d1 e1 f1 g1 h1
                                      a  b  c  d  e  f  g  h
 ```
+This allows the entire board to be represented by 12 integers: one for each piece type and color.
 For example, for white pawns, the starting position is represented simply by the integer 65280, which, when expressed in its 64-bit binary form (and visualized as an 8 by 8 grid), looks like the table below.
 So, a single integer represents the positions of all of the white pawns in the game!
 Amazingly, the black pawns, represented by the integer `71776119061217280` still only use about half of the memory required by an empty string `""`.
 I have visualized the binary versions of the integers representing the white and black pawns below.

 ```
 White pawns = 65280             = `0000000000000000000000000000000000000000000000001111111100000000`